Bikash1225/NoteShare-WEB/README.md

 ### 1. Abstract

 The NOTES SHARE project is a web-based application developed to help students share and access study materials easily.
 The system allows authenticated users to view notes, while administrators can manage the platform.
-This project helps in understanding modern web development using React and Firebase.
+This project helps in understanding modern web development using React and Supabase.

 ### 2. Problem Statement